ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

 #### Relaxed Snippet (New in 1.1)
-In contrast to default snippets, relaxed snippets are used to have no complaining when something was neglected in the document.
+In contrast to default snippets, relaxed snippets don't complain when something was neglected in the document.
-This has the advantage if you would like to focus on a certain scenario or specific part of the response/request.
+This is an advantage when you only need to focus on a certain scenario or specific part of the response/request.

 #### Reusable Snippet (New in 1.1)
-With the newly introduced reusable snippet, you can define a snippet in the beginning of your test class and reuse it every time you need it.
+With the newly introduced reusable snippet, you can define a snippet at the beginning of your test class and reuse it every time you need it.
 When added to your test method, you can extend it with extra variables.